mikenike360/WhisperWaffle/README.md

 **WhisperWaffle MVP** - Demonstrating DeFi on Aleo for Code Sprint 4.0! 🚀🧇

 *This MVP showcases core DeFi functionality with public token trading.
-Future versions will include full privacy features and advanced DeFi mechanics.*
+Future versions will include full privacy features, advanced DeFi mechanics and more waffles!*